 Additionally, we offer thermal modeling of solids on SimScale in uncoupled thermomechanical analysis and heat transfer analysis types.
-In both of these types, heat transfer could be simulated between two and more solids, however, no fluid domains.
+In both of these types, heat transfer can be simulated between two and more solids, however, no fluid domains.
 Moreover, if simulating a forced convection on a boundary is targeted, convective coefficient over the boundary should be provided by the user in advance as a part of boundary condition.

 What does conjugate heat transfer bring?

 With the introduction of CHT, we move beyond these limitations.
 SimScale users can now simulate heat transfer between several domains by definition of interfaces between them.
 Heat is then transferred through these interfaces from one domain to the other.
 There is no limitation on the type or number of domains.
 Properties of each interface depends on the domain it is associated with.
 It is therefore possible to have any number of fluid-solid, fluid-fluid, and solid-solid interfaces in one simulation.